davidpallmann/hashnode-backups/cl7wgu3jc09zvx9nvccyl1r2s.md

 2. Open a command/terminal window and CD to the project folder.

 3. Run each of the commands below to turn on lights 1-4.
-As you run each command, the corresponding light should turn on, which whatever color it was last set to.
+As you run each command, the corresponding light should turn on, with whatever color it was last set to.

     ```dos
 dotnet run -- 1 on